ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Related Works

-Research on HNNs for RGB-Event VOT is still in its early stages, with only a few dedicated studies, such as MMHT \cite{sun_reliable_2024} and SNNPTrack \cite{ji_snnptrack_2025}.
-MMHT employs simple spike-based AlexNet and ResNet as SNN and ANN backbones, followed by cross attention feature fusion, which restricts its performance.
-More recently, SNNPTrack \cite{ji_snnptrack_2025} introduced SNN-based modules to extract temporal cues from events and progressively fuse them into transformer encoders.
-However, its uni-directional fusion design cannot fully exploit the complementary representations of both modalities.
-In contrast, our approach leverages transformers to capture rich contextual information and introduces a bidirectional feature adaptation mechanism, enabling more effective and symmetric interaction between ANN and SNN branches.
+Research on HNNs for RGB-Event VOT is still in its early stages.
+For example, MMHT \cite{sun_reliable_2024} employs simple spike-based AlexNet and ResNet backbones followed by cross-attention fusion.
+This simple architecture restrict its performance.
+More recently, SNNPTrack \cite{ji_snnptrack_2025} introduces SNN-based modules to extract temporal cues from events and fuse them into transformer encoders.
+However, its unidirectional design fails to fully exploit the complementary representations of both modalities.
+In contrast, our approach leverages transformers to capture rich contextual information.
+We introduces a bidirectional feature adaptation mechanism to enable more effective interaction between the ANN and SNN branches.